foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.3.12 - 2017/12/?? =

 * Iframe embedding - fix for scrollbars showing up
+* Iframe embedding - allowing native fullscreen for iOS as it's the way of getting fullscreen from iframe on it
 * Playlist - disregarding player dimensions when using horizontal playlist - to make sure they line up nicely
 * Playlist - new style: Slider!
 * Playlist - removing Prev/Next arrows if it's not actually a playlist